 The L-1A visa is for employees moving to the U.S. in an executive or managerial capacity.
 The definitions in INA §101(a)(44), expanded in 9 FAM 402.12-2(C), are specific: a manager must primarily direct the organisation, supervise the work of other supervisory or professional employees, and have authority over personnel decisions.
 An executive must direct the management of the organisation or a major component, set goals and policies, and exercise wide latitude in discretionary decision-making.

 Job titles alone are not enough.
 A "Vice President" who personally performs operational tasks rather than directing other managers will not qualify.
-Our role is to test the proposed role against these statutory and consular standards before the petition is filed.
+Our role is to test the proposed position against these statutory and consular standards before the petition is filed.

 L-1B: Specialized Knowledge

 The L-1B visa is for employees with specialized knowledge of the company's products, services, research, equipment, techniques, or management.
-The standard, set out in 8 CFR § 214.2(l)(1)(ii)(D) and clarified in 9 FAM 402.12-2(D), requires knowledge that is genuinely advanced or proprietary, not knowledge that is merely common in the industry.
+The standard, in 8 CFR § 214.2(l)(1)(ii)(D) and clarified in 9 FAM 402.12-2(D), requires knowledge that is genuinely advanced or proprietary, not knowledge that is merely common in the industry.

 L-1B petitions from Mumbai — particularly from IT services companies — receive heightened USCIS scrutiny.
 The petition must clearly distinguish the employee's knowledge from what a similarly qualified U.S. worker would possess.
 L-1B holders may stay for up to five years.